SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/Nazi Germany.md

 The rise of nationalism caused people to identify Jews as outsiders. [[Adolf Hitler|Hitler]] identified a Jew as anyone with at least one Jewish parent, he considered them as not one as members of a religion but as a separate race.
 ### How did the Nazi Party maintain it's control of Germany?
-In short, lots of Propaganda. [[Adolf Hitler|Hitler]] organized an efficient and brutal system of terror, repression and totalitarian rule. [[TGD INDEX|The Great Depression]] only helped fuel the bonfire, an gave people another reason to join the [[Nazi Party]] as unemployment rates started flatting on the '*y axis*'.
+In short, lots of [[Propaganda]]. [[Adolf Hitler|Hitler]] organized an efficient and brutal system of terror, repression and totalitarian rule. [[TGD INDEX|The Great Depression]] only helped fuel the bonfire, an gave people another reason to join the [[Nazi Party]] as unemployment rates started flatting on the '*y axis*'.
+Hitler made Jobs avaliable - this gave people who took them pride (as much propaganda shamed men who didn't have jobs).
+The jobs that Hiter gave were jobs that helped build the country, brought business, brought labor, and maintained capital (all under control off the government).

 [[Adolf Hitler|Hitler]]'s ideology gave veterans, workers, lower-middle class, average folk, and business men a [[Scapegoat]] , aka someone to blame for their problems, and supported them by promising to end reparations, create jobs, and defy the [[Versailles Treaty]] by Rearming Germany.